francescogerardomarra/its/modulo27/33_soap_bottom_up_hello_world.md

 **`GetAllPersonsRequest` (SOAP Request Mapper):**
 - **Purpose**: This class is used for handling the SOAP request when the client requests to retrieve all persons.
 - **Role**: It typically doesn't require any specific input from the client, as the request is simply asking for all available persons.
-This means the class may be empty or contain optional parameters in the future if needed (e.g., pagination or filters).
+This means the class may be empty or contain optional parameters in the future if needed (e.g. pagination or filters).
 - **Annotations**:
     - `@XmlRootElement` marks the class as the root element in the SOAP XML request message, ensuring the correct format and namespace for the SOAP request.
     - Since the request doesn't have any fields, this class can be simple or even empty.